JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

 - WireGuard integration (opt-in, long-running) -- from a generated-output-free copy of `wireguard-fpga/3.build/pypeline_build`, run `PYPELINEC=<repo>/src/pypelinec ./build.py --shared --sim --syn_tb`.
-  The 2026-08-23 fresh result passed cocotb/GHDL and Vivado confirmation at 84.45 MHz against 80 MHz, with 19 slices / 20 stages.
-Its schema-5 trace
-  records ten half-sliced block steps and nine shared producer-output banks.
+  The accepted result passes cocotb/GHDL and Vivado confirmation at 84.45 MHz against an 80 MHz goal, with 19 slices / 20 stages.
+Its schema-5 trace records ten half-sliced block steps and nine shared producer-output banks.
+A superseded baseline from before topology-aware boundary-lock selection (the older per-instance input-plus-output lock policy) is kept as a regression floor, not a target: that policy met 80 MHz only at 30 slices / 31 stages, against a failing 62.3 MHz at 40 slices / 41 stages -- the current result must never regress past this older, strictly worse shape.
 - `src/tests/c_tests/test_builds.sh` -- legacy smoke-build script for the C frontend (`.c` designs under `examples/`), independent of this Python suite.

+## History

+Why things are the way they are.
+Entries are keyed by **topic, not date** — when something changes, revise the entry that owns that topic rather than adding a new one.
+Keep a fact here only if it still changes a decision today: an alternative someone would otherwise retry, or a measurement that is still a live regression reference.

+### Why there is no `vhdl_sim` category

+A `vhdl_sim` category once existed: self-checking designs run through `--cocotb --ghdl`, proving each sim self-checks on its own.
+It was removed rather than kept alongside `native_sim`, because every one of its entries turned out to be the same source file as a `native_sim` entry with `--cocotb --ghdl` added -- so all 14 collapsed into one `native_vs_vhdl_sim` cycle-diff test each.
+That merge is strictly stronger, not just smaller: a cycle-diff test proves the native and VHDL sims *agree*, where the two separate tests it replaced only proved each one passed on its own (which two independently-buggy-but-matching sims could still do).
+Adding a new `vhdl_sim`-style test today would be a step backward for the same reason -- fold it into `native_vs_vhdl_sim_tests.py` instead.